-Note: A dismissal based on unsatisfactory academic performance will be considered an "academic dismissal" and will be noted accordingly on the student's official academic record; a dismissal based on unsatisfactory conduct and/or ethics will be considered a "disciplinary dismissal" but will not be noted on the official academic record.
+A dismissal based on unsatisfactory academic performance will be considered a "Financial Aid Dismissal" and will be noted accordingly on the student's official academic record.
+A dismissal based on unsatisfactory conduct and/or ethics will be considered a "Disciplinary Dismissal" but will not be noted on the official academic record.